 Botox clients may experience the above as well as muscle weakness, a crooked smile, rash, or difficulty swallowing.
 If you experience any of these following a Botox treatment that doesn't disappear in a few days, contact your doctor.

-Juvederm Vs. Botox: Which Is Right For You?
+Juvederm or Botox: Which Is Right For You?

 If you're still unsure about either procedure, we can help answer any additional questions you have.
-Contact us to set up a free consultation to discuss Juvederm, Botox, and other procedures we provide to help you look and feel your best.
+Contact us to set up a free consultation at our Chattanooga Med Spa to discuss Juvederm, Botox, and other procedures we provide to help you look and feel your best.